tidyverse/tidyverse.org/content/blog/dplyr-backends/index.md

 ## dbplyr 2.1.0

 [dbplyr](https://dbplyr.tidyverse.org) translates dplyr pipelines to their SQL equivalents.
-If you're new to using dplyr and SQL together, I highly recommend Ireve Steve's rstudio::global() talk [\"The dynamic duo: SQL and R](https://rstudio.com/resources/rstudioglobal-2021/the-dynamic-duo-sql-and-r/).
+If you're new to using dplyr and SQL together, I highly recommend Irene Steve's rstudio::global() talk, [\"The dynamic duo: SQL and R](https://rstudio.com/resources/rstudioglobal-2021/the-dynamic-duo-sql-and-r/).
 It discusses why you might want to use dbplyr to generate SQL **and** why you should still learn SQL.

 The biggest change to this release is the addition of many translations for tidyr verbs like [`pivot_longer()`](https://dbplyr.tidyverse.org/reference/pivot_longer.tbl_lazy.html), [`pivot_wider()`](https://dbplyr.tidyverse.org/reference/pivot_wider.tbl_lazy.html), [`complete()`](https://dbplyr.tidyverse.org/reference/complete.tbl_lazy.html), and [`replace_na()`](https://dbplyr.tidyverse.org/reference/replace_na.tbl_lazy.html).
 These were contributed by [Maximilian Girlich](https://github.com/mgirlich), and in recognition of his sustained and substantial contributions to the package, he has been added as a package author.

 This release also includes major improvements to the [`across()`](https://dplyr.tidyverse.org/reference/across.html) translation, including translation of formulas (like dtplyr, [`across()`](https://dplyr.tidyverse.org/reference/across.html) can't currently use `where()`, because I don't know of a way to figure out the column types without executing the query).
-The release also includes a bunch of other minor translation improvements and bug fixes, which you can read about in the [release notes](https://github.com/tidyverse/dbplyr/releases/tag/v2.1.0).
+There are also a bunch of other minor translation improvements and bug fixes, which you can read about in the [release notes](https://github.com/tidyverse/dbplyr/releases/tag/v2.1.0).

 ## Acknowledgements